 The silver carp, Hypophthalmichthys molitrix, is a planktivorous filter feeder and an invasive species that has infiltrated several natural waterways in the United States.
 This species was initially introduced in the upper Mississippi River basin to control algal blooms1-3.
 The silver carp is an extremely efficient feeder.
 Typically, its consumable food particle sizes range from 4 to 20 μm to larger zooplankton that are around 80 μm3-5.
 This species has outcompeted other native fish and can potentially cause enormous damage to native waterways by limiting available resources1-2,6.
 Thus, filter feeding fish such as the silver carp and the bighead carp pose a major threat to the Great Lakes1-2,6-8.

 Filter feeding fish possess special organs called the gill rakers (GRs) with a thin layer of mucus residing on their surface.
 These organs improve the efficiency of filtration and aggregation of small particles from the incoming fluid.
 The goal of the protocol presented herein is to characterize the non-Newtonian, shear thinning material property and yield stress of the GR mucus acquired from the inner surface of the gill rakers in the silver carp.
-The value of yield stress of the GR-mucus, ascertained using a rotational rheometer, is of interest.
-The measured yield stress is referred to as an “apparent yield stress” since it depends on the testing methods such as steady shear rate- or dynamic oscillatory strain-type9-10.
-Currently the most utilized rheological phenomenon is the shear-thinning ‘yield-stress fluid,’ or the transition from solid-like to liquid-like behavior at a critical applied stress9,11.
+The value of yield stress of the GR-mucus, ascertained using a rotational rheometer, is of interest in this study.
+The measured yield stress also called the “apparent yield stress” depends on the testing methods such as steady shear rate- or dynamic oscillatory strain-type9-10.
+The shear-thinning, ‘yield-stress fluid,’ undergoes a transition from solid-like to liquid-like behavior at a critical applied stress9,11.
 The apparent yield stress is the minimum shear stress required to initiate flow or that at which irreversible plastic deformation is first observed when the mucus transitions from a gel-like material to a fluid-like material.
-This behavior can be observed in structured viscoelastic materials such as the mucus layer on GRs.
-The transition from gel-like to fluid-like behavior of the GR mucus entails two functions i.e., an adhesive role to gather food particulates and a transport vehicle role to assist in the delivery and filtration process.
-The extended function of the mucus includes creating diffusion barriers in disease resistance and respiration, providing controlled release of nutritional factors, toxic components and excretion, metabolic pathways for feeding and nesting, predator protection, and boundary layer modification that improves the locomotion and propulsive efficiency12-14.
+This behavior can be observed in structured viscoelastic materials.
+The transition from gel-like to fluid-like behavior of the GR mucus entails two functions i.e., an adhesive role to gather food particulates and a transport vehicle role to assist in the particulate delivery and filtration process.
+The extended function of the mucus includes creating diffusion barriers in disease resistance and respiration, providing controlled release of nutritional factors, toxic components and excretion, creating metabolic pathways for feeding and nesting, helping in predator protection, and producing boundary layer modifications that improve the locomotion and propulsive efficiency12-14.

-Complex fluids like the mucus possess properties that vary with flow conditions and require additional measurement parameters to define their bulk scale physical behavior.
+Unlike simple fluids, complex fluids like the mucus possess properties that vary with flow conditions and require additional measurement parameters to define their bulk scale physical behavior.
 To monitor the viscosity and yield stress of GR mucus, rheological measurements are performed using a rotational rheometer.
 The rotational rheometer applies a steady or oscillatory shear stress or strain by means of a rotating disk in contact with the fluid sample and measures its response.
 The rationale behind using this instrument and technique is that the rheometer can provide a set of measurements to describe the material properties of the GR mucus of the silver carp, which cannot be defined by viscosity alone.